A Simple Recipe for Language-guided Domain Generalized Segmentation: Method

 \paragnoskip{Adaptive Instance Normalization (AdaIN).} For a feature map $\mb{f} \in \mathbb{R}^{h \times w \times c}$, AdaIN~\cite{huang2017arbitrary} shows that the channel-wise mean $\bs{\mu} \in \mathbb{R}^{c}$ and standard deviation $\bs{\sigma} \in \mathbb{R}^{c}$ capture information about the style of the input image, allowing style transfer between images.
 Hence, stylizing a source feature $\src{\mb{f}}$ with an arbitrary target style $(\mu(\trg{\mb{f}}), \sigma(\trg{\mb{f}}))$ reads:

 with $\mu(\cdot)$ and $\sigma(\cdot)$ the mean and standard deviation of input feature; multiplications and additions being element-wise.

-\paragnoskip{Prompt-driven Instance Normalization (PIN).} PIN was introduced for prompt-driven zero-shot domain adaptation in P{\O}DA~\cite{fahes2023poda}.
+\parag{Prompt-driven Instance Normalization (PIN).} PIN was introduced for prompt-driven zero-shot domain adaptation in P{\O}DA~\cite{fahes2023poda}.
 It replaces the target style $(\mu(\trg{\mb{f}}), \sigma(\trg{\mb{f}}))$ in AdaIN~\eqref{eqn:adain} with two optimizable variables $(\bs{\mu}, \bs{\sigma})$ guided by a single prompt in natural language.
 The rationale is to leverage a frozen CLIP~\cite{radford2021learning} to mine visual styles from the prompt representation in the shared space.
 Given a prompt $P$ and a feature map $\src{\mb{f}}$, PIN reads as:

-where $\bs{\mu}$ and $\bs{\sigma}$ are optimized using gradient descent, such that the cosine distance between the visual feature representation and the prompt representation is minimized. \\ Different from P{\O}DA which mines styles globally with a predetermined prompt describing the target domain, we make use of PIN to mine class-specific styles using local patches of the features, leveraging \textit{random style prompts}.
+where $\bs{\mu}$ and $\bs{\sigma}$ are optimized using gradient descent, such that the cosine distance between the visual feature representation and the prompt representation is minimized.

+Different from P{\O}DA which mines styles globally with a predetermined prompt describing the target domain, we make use of PIN to mine class-specific styles using local patches of the features, leveraging \textit{random style prompts}.
 Further, we show the effectiveness of incorporating the class name in the prompt for better style mining.